sb17018/UTILS/README.md

 # *Audio area of Java - javax.sound.midi - used for producing (! not playing audio file) sound*
-### When run, 3 keys are rendered, which produce sounds when clicked
+### When run, keys are rendered in amount defined in settings (here 26), which produce sounds when clicked

 #### After building a jar file it can be run either by [1.]
 CMD or by [2.] double-click of the jar file.
 > *`NOTE:`*